 All first-time South African applicants to UKZN for entry into degree/ diploma study (Grade 12s and undergraduate transfer students from other institutions) must apply via the Central Applications Office (CAO).

 A one-year specialist programme leading to the degree of Bachelor of Science (Honours).
 A minimum of 50% must be achieved at BSc level to gain admittance to Honours.
-The closing date for applications is 30 September, although late applications will be considered on payment of a late application fee.

 A Master of Science programme is offered, whereby students engage in research under the supervision of an academic staff member.
 A minimum of a BSc Honours degree or equivalent must be achieved to be considered for this programme.
 This degree takes a minimum of one year.